dd32/td-gh-ex/readme.txt

 == Upgrade Notice ==

+= 110 =
+* Further tweaks to maybe some day get approved by the WordPress repository

 = 109 =
 * Fixes for odd configurations, proper licensing for photos and fonts, and some more tweaks.